Bre77/hibp/README.md

 The modular input's logs can be found at `index=_internal component=ExecProcessor hibp_domainsearch`

 This app requires the KV Store for both search time lookups and checkpoints.

+If your architecture restricts internet access on Search Heads, you could sync the hibp-breaches lookup from a Heavy Forwarder using [TA-SyncKVStore](https://github.com/georgestarcher/TA-SyncKVStore).

 ## Credits